chadsansing/open-facilitation/README.md

 * Each subsection will unpack part of that topic
 * Each subsection will also suggest assignments that can help you develop your facilitation skills further.

+The sections of the guide include:

+1. Envisioning open facilitation
+2. Decision-making
+3. Design
+4. Event prep
+5. Trust
+6. Care
+7. Failure
+8. Debrief
+9. Reflection
+10. Outcomes of open facilitation

 For the purposes of this guide, "facilitation" and "teaching" are synonymous, and an "event" can be any instance of facilitation or teaching from a single class to a multi-day workshop to a multi-module online course.
+You might also take pieces of what you learn here and use them to help facilitate other events like meetings or parties, as well.

 If you’re curious about facilitating different kinds of work - such as event planning or project management - check out Mozilla’s [Open Leadership programs](https://mozilla.github.io/leadership-training/), as well.